This article is one of 112 cases in the blue economy.

-Case 96: The magic of hot chili
+Case 96: The Magic of Hot Chili

-Mar 9, 2013 | 100 innovations , other
+March 9, 2013 | 100 Innovations , Other

 The market

-The global market for antiparasitic control reached $ 45 billion in 2010, compared to 32.5 billion in 2001.
-Around the world, the sector has experienced greater growth in the inflation rate.
-If we expand the use of herbicide, fungicide and disinfectants for agriculture chemicals, world sales will drop to $ 270 billion.
-Two -thirds of pesticide consumption are concentrated in OECD member countries, while China is the largest country with +20% of world appetite for this range of products.
-The American market represents, with $ 11 billion in sales, a quarter of world sales.
-American industry has more than 110,000 employees and 21,500 companies.
-The largest pesticide producer in the world is Bayer, with a turnover of more than $ 8 billion according to the latest public data available, followed closely by Syngenta (Switzerland), each representing around 20 % of turnover global.
-BASF, DOW, Monsanto and Dupont are important players on the pesticide market where the first ten manufacturers represent more than 85 % of world sales.
-Chemchina, state ownership, has acquired Israelʼs Makhtehim Agan Group, the largest manufacturer of generic pesticides in the world for $ 2.4 billion.
-It is interesting to note that Monsanto is also the largest seed producer in the world, followed closely by Dupont (#2) and Syngenta (#3).
-Around the world, around 9,000 species of insects and 8,000 weed species affect the productivity of monoculture crops.
-Navoing insects cause approximately 14 % of the annual losses of crops, and weeds represent 13 %.
-The main global companies to combat seeds and pests are increasingly collaborating by generating income either from manipulated seeds to withstand pests, or from the sale of chemicals to control the side effects of agriculture industrial.
-Monsanto and Basf continue a cooperation program of $ 1.5 billion, an agreement comparable to close relations established between Monsanto and Dow.
-Monsanto and Syngenta agreed to stop their legal battles and to concede cross -licenses on their intellectual property, while Syngenta and Dupont chose to combine their pesticide portfolio.
-It is difficult not to imagine that there is a production cartel that has escaped the examination of the authorities.
+The global pest control market reached $45 billion in 2010, up from $32.5 billion in 2001.
+Worldwide, the sector has grown at a rate exceeding inflation.
+If we broaden the scope of chemical use to include herbicides, fungicides, and disinfectants for agriculture, global sales will reach $270 billion.
+Two-thirds of pesticide consumption is concentrated in OECD member countries, while China is the largest consumer, accounting for over 20% of global demand for this product range.
+The US market, with $11 billion in sales, represents a quarter of global sales.
+The US industry employs over 110,000 people and comprises 21,500 companies.
+The world's largest pesticide producer is Bayer, with sales exceeding $8 billion according to the latest publicly available data, closely followed by Syngenta (Switzerland), each accounting for approximately 20% of global sales.
+BASF, Dow, Monsanto, and DuPont are major players in the pesticide market, where the top ten manufacturers account for over 85% of global sales.
+State-owned ChemChina acquired Israel's Makhteshim Agan Group, the world's largest manufacturer of generic pesticides, for $2.4 billion.
+Interestingly, Monsanto is also the world's largest seed producer, closely followed by DuPont (#2) and Syngenta (#3).
+Globally, approximately 9,000 insect species and 8,000 weed species affect the productivity of monoculture crops.
+Insect pests cause approximately 14% of annual crop losses, and weeds account for 13%.
+The world's leading seed and pest control companies are increasingly collaborating, generating revenue either from seeds engineered to resist pests or from the sale of chemicals to control the side effects of industrial agriculture.
+Monsanto and BASF are pursuing a $1.5 billion cooperation program, an agreement comparable to the close relationship between Monsanto and Dow.
+Monsanto and Syngenta have agreed to halt their legal battles and cross-license their intellectual property, while Syngenta and DuPont have opted to combine their pesticide portfolios.
+It is difficult not to imagine that a production cartel exists that has escaped regulatory scrutiny.

 Innovation